Generic selectors

 Data analysis

 HPV in different specimen(s) were reported in terms of frequency and percentages.
 The performance characteristics were compared and analyzed.
 Sensitivity, specificity, Positive Predictive Value (PPV), Negative Predictive Value (NPV) and accuracy were calculated for different samples screened in qPCR to compare and validate one test vs. another, and one sample vs. another.
 The degree of agreement was evaluated with Cohen’s kappa constant (κ) for paired samples as follows: very good (0.81-1); good (0.61-0.81); moderate (0.41-0.6); fair (0.21-0.4); and poor (<0.2).
-A multi-layered comparison model was used to compare hr-HPV testing by HC2 with Paps, the only available gold standard or cervical cancer (CC) risk screening (Figure 2).
+A multi-layered comparison model was used to compare hr-HPV testing by HC2 with Paps, the only available gold standard or cervical cancer (CC) risk screening (Fig. 2).
 For technique comparison the qPCR of urine sample was then compared with HC2 of cervical samples, and qPCR for oral sample was then compared to qPCR for urine for the same individual.
 The area under the curve (AUC) for Receiver Operating Characteristic (ROC) with 95 per cent confidence interval (CI) was used for measuring the performance accuracy of the above algorithm.
 AUC with a value of one or near one was considered as an ideal and good measure of the screening model, whereas AUC<0.5 reflected poor measure of the study model.
 Data was recorded in excel and the statistical analysis was performed in SPSS, version 27.

 Fig. 2.